 Our band is formed of five of the most annoying individuals ever.
 Our bassist is obsessed with meme songs, so on the way here we were listening to Toto – just Toto.
 It’s funny to start with, you’re like “you’ve played ‘Africa’ a few times, okay” and then he played another Toto song, and another one, and another.
 He played them for the entire journey – which was an hour.
 He’s lucky to still be alive.
 So yeah, no Toto songs on tour…

-After establishing a strong “No Toto” rule, I ask if she can remember the first time she crowd-surfed or got involved in a mosh pit at a gig, as I know both of these things occur at Queen Zee shows…
+After establishing a strong “No Toto” rule, I ask if Zee can remember the first time they crowd-surfed or got involved in a mosh pit at a gig, as both of these things always occur at Queen Zee shows.

 “The first time I crowd-surfed was as Queen Zee.
 I never had the guts as a little queer kid to get down to the front and do it.
 I can’t remember the first time I moshed really, but I was always in to punk and thrash bands so I definitely moshed at those gigs.
 It was very macho though, so I didn’t feel very welcome in to any of that and there was never really any girls in the pit.
 So it’s great now when we play shows that I see a mix of girls and guys in the mosh.

-I highlight what a great achievement that is, to have created the safe space that she felt was initially lacking at gigs…
+I highlight what a great achievement that is, to have created the safe space that Zee felt was initially lacking at gigs.

 “That’s what it’s all about.
 People know at our gigs that we won’t tolerate any nonsense either.
 We stopped a show in Nottingham on this tour because our bassist Frankie’s Mum got punched in the face.
 It was the last song of the set, so I was like “if you want to move about, this is your chance to do it!” and this guy thought it was a great idea to just to swing round in to me, hitting Frankie’s Mum in the face in the process.”